 (Article 5(1), GDPR; see Question 15.)

-Controllers must demonstrate compliance with all six principles under the GDPR's accountability principle (Article 5(2), GDPR).
 For more on accountability and GDPR compliance, see Practice Note, Demonstrating Compliance with the GDPR: Accountability and Demonstrating Compliance.

 In addition to complying with these six principles, controllers must also, among other things: